anitagraser/TimeManager/CONTRIBUTING.md

 * go to folder i18n
 * create a copy of timemanager_de.ts and rename it to timemanager_it.ts
 * edit the text file with your translations
-* (optional) If you can install lrelease on yor system, install it and run lrelease timemanager_it.ts to create timemanager_it.qm.
+* (optional) If you can install lrelease on your system, install it and run lrelease timemanager_it.ts to create timemanager_it.qm.
 Add this file to git
 * Create a pull request with your translation file(s)